temirlan-k/temirlan-k/README.md

 # My GitHub Profile

 👋 Welcome to my GitHub profile!
-I'm a Python Backend Developer.
+I'm a Backend Developer.
 Here you'll find my projects and code snippets related to backend development.

 ## About Me
-Passionate about Python and backend development, I love tackling challenges and learning new technologies.
+Passionate about Python and backend development.

 ## What You'll Find Here
 - **Projects**: Collection of Python backend projects.